coleenquadros/configuration/docs/app-sre/sop/migrate-s3-bucket.md

 }
 ```

-If there is already a bucket policy defined via app-interface, this needs to be added to the `bucket_policy` section of the bucket defintion in `terraformResources`.
+If there is already a bucket policy defined via app-interface, this needs to be added to the `bucket_policy` section of the bucket defintion in `externalResources`.
 Otherwise terraform will remove it during the next integration run.

 ## Copy process
 Make sure you have valid credentials (session token) for the destination AWS account in your shells ENV or as a profile in your AWS credentials file.